-- a.
-Impartial Hearing Officer - Within 5 calendar days after receiving a parent request for a due process hearing, or upon the charter school's initiation of a due process hearing, the charter school must forward the request to the Nevada Department of Education and the SPCSA. - The Nevada Department of Education is responsible for appointing an impartial hearing officer to conduct the hearing. - When expedited, the hearing officer must conduct a hearing within 20 school days after the date the hearing was requested. - b.
-Stay-Put Requirements

-Once a due process hearing has been initiated:
+- Impartial Hearing Officer

+Within 5 calendar days after receiving a parent request for a due process hearing, or upon the charter because the charter school must forward the request to the Nevada Department of Education and the State Public Charter School Authority (SPCSA)

+- The Nevada Department of Education is responsible for appointing an impartial hearing officer to - conduct the hearing.
+When expedited, the hearing officer must conduct a hearing within 20 school days after the date the $\,$ - Stay-Put Requirements - Once a due process hearing has been initiated: - the charter school cannot change the student's educational placement during a due process until the legal proceedings are completed (stay-put) unless: - unless the student is placed in an alternative educational setting for behavior that is not a - manifestation of the disability, or if the student is removed by the charter school to an interim alternative educational setting for weapons, drugs, controlled substance or causing serious bodily injury. - a hearing officer removes the student to an interim alternative educational setting for up to 45 school days because it is likely the student may injure him/herself or others.

+Disclosure Prior to the Hearing

+- At least 5 business days prior to the hearing, each party must ensure that any evidence that the party wishes to use at the hearing has been disclosed to the other party and the hearing officer.

+If required disclosure is not made, the hearing officer may exclude the admission of undisclosed - evidence from being introduced at the hearing.

+- ocess Hearing

-- the charter school cannot change the student's educational placement during a due process until the legal proceedings are completed (stay-put) unless: - unless the student is placed in an alternative educational setting for behavior that is not a manifestation of the disability, or - if the student is removed by the charter school to an interim alternative educational setting for weapons, drugs, controlled substance or causing serious bodily injury. - a hearing officer removes the student to an interim alternative educational setting for up to 45 school days because it is likely the student may injure him/herself or others. - c.
-Disclosure Prior to the Hearing - At least 5 business days prior to the hearing, each party must ensure that any evidence that the party wishes to use at the hearing has been disclosed to the other party and the hearing officer. - If required disclosure is not made, the hearing officer may exclude the admission of undisclosed evidence from being introduced at the hearing. - d.
-Due Process Hearing - Due Process hearings must be conducted at a time and place that is reasonably convenient to the parent and the student involved. - the charter school is responsible for: - notifying the parent (by certified mail) and the hearing officer of the time and place set for the hearing; and - notifying the parent of their rights in a due process hearing and of any free or inexpensive legal services and other relevant services available in the area. - Any party to a due process hearing has the right to: - be represented; - be accompanied by and advised by persons who have special knowledge of or training regarding students with disabilities;
+Due Process hearings must be conducted at a time and place that is reasonably convenient to the parent and the student involved - the charter school is responsible for - отверильные гот: notifying the parent (by certified mail) and the hearing officer of the time and place set for the hearing; and - notifying the parent of their rights in a due process hearing and of any free or inexpensive legal services and other relevant services available in the area.
+Any party to a due process hearing has the right to: - - be represented: - be accompanied by and advised by persons who have special knowledge of or training regarding students with disabilities; - present evidence, object to the admissibility of evidence, and evaluation or a recommendation based on an evaluation that was not disclosed to that party; confront, cross-examine, and compel the attendance of witnesses;

-- present evidence, object to the admissibility of evidence, and evaluation or a recommendation based on an evaluation that was not disclosed to that party; - confront, cross-examine, and compel the attendance of witnesses; - obtain a written, or, at the option of the parent, electronic, verbatim record of the hearing; and - obtain written, or, at the option of the parent, electronic findings of fact and decisions. - In addition, the parent involved in a hearing must have the right to: - have the student who is the subject of the hearing present; - a hearing open to the general public; and - a record of the due process hearing and the findings of fact and decisions at no cost.
+- obtain a written, or, at the option of the parent, electronic, verbatim record of the hearing; and obtain written, or, at the option of the parent, electronic findings of fact and decisions.
+In addition, the parent involved in a hearing must have the right to: